liorcode/cloud-computing-course/messaging-app/README.md

 ## Introduction

 This project uses Pulumi to create a cloud infrastructure for a messaging app.
-It consists of an API Gateway, a Lambda function and a DynamoDB table.
+It consists of an API Gateway, Lambda, DynamoDB and SQS.

 ## Code